BWalterLee/Lee-Niche-Overlap-2021/README.md

-# P-Div

-Chapter 3 Predator Diversity Experiments
-Check Base Data Worksheet for experimental details

-Need to fully organize, and update scripts for new file structure.

-Video Data added and organized
+# Lee et al. 2021

+Data and Code for manuscript entitled "Predator Niche Overlap Predicts Effects on Aphid Vectors and a Vector-borne Virus"